Generating Diverse and Competitive Play-Styles for Strategy Games

 A large body of the current research on game playing AI agents is driven by the same performance metric: achieving a high win rate.
 From Go~\cite{silver2016mastering} to StarCraft~\cite{vinyals2019alphastar, ontanon2013survey}, including works on different general video-game systems like the Arcade Learning Environment~\cite{mnih2013playing} and the General Video Game AI framework~\cite{perez2019general}, the objective is to achieve the highest level of play possible.
 This is not different in complex strategy games, where the decision-making problem is far from trivial.
 Examples of these games are the already mentioned StarCraft, or other turn-based strategy games such as Blood Bowl~\cite{justesen2019blood} and Tribes~\cite{perez2020tribes}.
 In this game genre, winning is a hard enough problem, but not the only one.
 When looking at games from the angle of the entertainment (an angle specially appealing to the games industry), there is a particular interest in creating AI opponents that are not only challenging, but also fun to play against.
 It is often the case that a game designer tries to achieve this by having games in which players can follow different strategies to achieve victory.

 This paper tackles both issues at once: we study how a known algorithm (Monte Carlo Tree Search - MCTS~\cite{browne2014MCTSsurvey}) can be modified to incorporate different play-styles while being competitive.
 We first present an adaptation of MCTS that incorporates a portfolio of scripts coupled with Progressive Unpruning for managing the large action space of a turn-based strategy game (Tribes~\cite{perez2020tribes}).
-Then, we provide this algorithm with a parameterization that a quality-diversity method (MAP-Elites~\cite{mouret2015illuminating}) can explore to achieve diverse play-styles, analyzing if the observed game-play traits extend to other game levels that have not been used for training.
+Although similar work exists about using a top-level search algorithm like MCTS with a portfolio of scripts~\cite{barriga2015puppet, churchill2015hierarchical}, our paper incorporates progressive unpruning and its parameterization to achieve different and competitive play-styles.
+The latter is done via a quality-diversity method (MAP-Elites~\cite{mouret2015illuminating}), which explores diverse play-styles by extracting different game-play traits, extending the evaluation to game levels that have not been used for training.

-Section~\ref{sec:back} provides information about Tribes and the relevant algorithms; Section~\ref{sec:agent} describes our proposed Portfolio MCTS game playing agent, and Section~\ref{sec:mapelites} defines how MAP-Elites is implemented for this case.
-Section~\ref{sec:res} shows our experimental setting and results, before the paper concludes in Section~\ref{sec:end} with some final notes and ideas for future work.
+Section~\ref{sec:back} describes Tribes and the relevant algorithms; Section~\ref{sec:agent} explains our proposed Portfolio MCTS agent, and Section~\ref{sec:mapelites} the implementation of MAP-Elites.
+Section~\ref{sec:res} shows our experimental setting and results, and the paper finishes in Section~\ref{sec:end} with conclusions and ideas for future work.